Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/2. Basic Cloud Applications/1. Tutorials/Use A Reverse Proxy In Front of the App.md

 - **Install Nginx and Configure Your Application** (for demonstration purposes):
   - Install Nginx and start the service

-  - Replace the default web page with your application's content.
+    ```bash
+    sudo apt-get update && sudo apt-get install nginx -y
+    ```

+  - Edit the default web page so that you can identify it when you browse to it.
+This step is just to set it apart from the Reverse Proxy that also runs Nginx.

 ## Install and Configure Nginx on the Reverse Proxy Server